mikegrudic/gizmo_imf/scripts/gizmo_documentation.md

 #ENERGY_ENTROPY_SWITCH_IS_ACTIVE # enable energy-entropy switch as described in GIZMO methods paper.
 This can greatly improve performance on some problems where the
                                 # the flow is very cold and highly super-sonic. it can cause problems in multi-phase flows with strong cooling, though, and is not compatible with non-barytropic equations of state
 #FORCE_ENTROPIC_EOS_BELOW=(0.01) # set (manually) the alternative energy-entropy switch which is enabled by default in MFM/MFV: if relative velocities are below this threshold, it uses the entropic EOS
-#DISABLE_SPH_PARTICLE_WAKEUP    # don't let gas particles move to lower timesteps based on neighbor activity (use for debugging)
+#DISABLE_GAS_CELL_WAKEUP    # don't let gas particles move to lower timesteps based on neighbor activity (use for debugging)
 #DO_UPWIND_TIME_CENTERING       # this (and DO_HALFSTEP_FOR_MESHLESS_METHODS) use alternative methods for up-winding the fluxes in the MFM/MFV schemes. this up-weighting can be more accurate in hydrostatic problems with a large sound-speed discontinuity -if- the pressure gradient is steady-state, but if they are moving or unstable, it is less accurate (and can suppress mixing)
 #DISABLE_SURFACE_VOLCORR        # disables HYDRO_KERNEL_SURFACE_VOLCORR if it would be set by default (e.g. if EOS_ELASTIC is enabled)
 #HYDRO_EXPLICITLY_INTEGRATE_VOLUME # explicitly integrate the kernel continuity equation for cell volumes (giving e.g. densities), as in e.g. Monaghan 2000, but with a term that relaxes the integrated cell volume back to the explicitly evaluated kernel calculation on a timescale ~10 t_cross where t_cross ~ MAX(H_kernel , L_grad) / MIN(cs_eff) where L_grad is the density gradient scale length and cs_eff the minimum sound/torsion/tension wave speed.
 This module ONLY makes sense for strictly fixed-mass (SPH/MFM) methods